The locally caught crabs served at Sambo’s Tavern in Leipsic are delivered straight to the restaurant from the crabbers’ boats.

 902 E. Pulaski Hwy., Elkton, Md. • (443) 485-6007

 Mick’s, on the same site as Bentley’s Banquet Center, brings a bit of the beach to Elkton; it boasts a sand-strewn outdoor area with picnic tables and umbrellas.

 The restaurant is often packed before 8 p.m., Wednesday through Saturday, and before 7 p.m. on Sundays.
 That’s because there’s a cutoff for ordering all-you-can-eat crabs.
 There’s also a two-hour limit to your feasting.
 But there are few diners who won’t find satisfaction in that time period.
 Dip your seasoned crab into drawn butter, crab sauce or vinegar.
 Add a squirt of lemon if you wish.
 The deal, offered at market price, includes fries.

 Mick’s is as much of an old-fashioned fish house as a crab house.
-There’s a fried section on the menu that includes shrimp, oysters, clams and white pollock.
+There’s a fried section on the menu that includes shrimp, oysters and clams.
 Or opt for the combo and have a little bit of each.
 There are also broiled selections.
 (Speaking of combos, Mick’s invites you to add a snow crab cluster, shrimp, a crab cake, fried oysters or baby back ribs to any entrée for an additional fee.)

 Technically, the Old Mill is in Delaware.
 But that doesn’t stop the restaurant, open from early April through late October, from calling itself The Best Crab House on the Eastern Shore, a claim that’s reinforced by the pictures of the Eastern Shore on the walls and the huge scarlet crab in front of the trading post-like building.